MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/indirect-cost-posting.md

 ## Configure the costing sheet for indirect costs

-After you have created one or more cost groups, you can configure your costing sheet with indirect costs and define your calculation.
+After you've created one or more cost groups, you can configure your costing sheet with indirect costs and define your calculation.
 You may want to group indirect costs in the costing sheet.
 This can be done by creating an optional header in the costing sheet.
-You will need to also create at least one node for each cost group in the costing sheet.
-Under each cost group for indirect costs, you can add one more indirect cost calculations.
+You'll need to also create at least one node for each cost group in the costing sheet.
+For each cost group for indirect costs, you can add one more indirect cost calculation.

 ### Indirect cost node types